How we plan to grow your profits

 As your company grows, you can divide your fixed costs—such as the costs of web development and marketing—by a greater number of customers.

-The most successful web companies work completely differently—a fact hardly anyone notices
+Hardly anyone notices that the most successful web companies work completely differently

 Look inside any successful business, and you’ll find a powerful conversion engine.
 The story of every huge web business—Amazon, Google, Facebook, eBay, Amazon, YouTube—is not a story of traffic.
 It’s a story of conversion, of user experience, of creating a website customers want to use, and of strategic scaling.
 That’s how they got where they are, and why they’re so difficult to displace.
 That’s the position in which you want to be.